project-meucci/thimm.github.io/docs/Agtech - So What?/Is-the-future-of-farming-hands-free.md

 ---
-title: Is the Future of Farming Hands-Free?
+title: Is The Future Of Farming Hands Free
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-07-28)